to the once-“savage,” long-silenced

 The Trump regime is more than what’s left of the GOP/Dems’ treasonous puppet-show.
 When you know what we’ve really been for most of our human time, you know he comes straight down the Western line of our first “omnipotent” self-wrecking kings—Greek Agamemnon, Hebrew Saul and David—what His-Story and Newspeak call a “charismatic leader.”
 Long on promises, destructive in results, and a gift for hustling fears and hopes to his advantage while it lasts.

-Like the whimsical flesh-groper Zeus, like The Bible’s volcano-born father so jealous of attention, he validates the frightened rage to make Life feel one’s power, in spite of all actual failure with it.
+He cannot control himself—and so, like the whimsical flesh-groper Zeus, like The Bible’s volcano-born father so jealous of attention, he thrashes the world for control, and validates the frightened rage to make Life feel one’s power, in spite of all actual failure with it.
 The world in his head called Business dreams Nature and people as enslaved “externalities” of no concern to the profit/power formula.
 Fear and failure fuel their “alternate reality,” a puerile wish to somehow “separate” from Nature, from Woman, from responsible human community; hence the constant welter (a wailing wall) of wishful representations that most people see are false to the reality in our midst.
 A spiraling derangement from the real.
 It’s not easy, dragging the everyday sensible world into catastrophe.

 Contemptuous of learning and so with virtually nothing to offer, he “the man” must denigrate, terrorize, rape, rob, and silence because what’s different, alive and free feels to him like laughter in his frightened face.
 Who are these people who don’t know enough to be afraid, as he is?